 When I went to college, everything changed for me.
 I changed - for me.
 I learned that the "other" was not to be feared.
 I stopped attending Mass, much to my mom's dismay.
 I studied the world.
 I studied the "other."
 Majoring in Social Work, I volunteered actively, I sought out the most diverse populations to serve, so I could stretch and grow.
 I learned to love the "other."
 Serving others was the closest I'd ever come to God.

 18 long years ago, I selected a Yoga course to fulfill one of my college requirements.
 The class planted seeds that I unknowingly cultivated until my early twenties, when I found my way to spirituality.
-Spirituality drew me in in the form of a belly dancing class.
+A belly dancing class was a gateway into spirituality.
 Church comes in many forms.
 Illuminating my path since then, my most beloved teacher, RoseMa, has served as a beacon in both my darkest and brightest days.
-Her practices and unschooling educated me about the goddess that I am.
+Her practices and unschooling educated me about the goddess I am.

 This spiritual path has bolstered reflection, forgiveness and spaciousness.
 I've been open to the myriad of sacred manifestations in my life.
 Dancing invited community and sisterhood.
 Movement gave way to meditation.
 Meditation issued an invitation for self reflection.
 Heartbreak ushered in the pursuit of refuge in an ashram in Colorado where I fostered my knowledge and practice.
 I earned my Yoga teacher training and the opportunity to receive training in bodywork.
 Giving back to others in this kinesthetic way left upon me an indelible mark.